Reniori/pulze-mini-tone-generator/README.md

 Knob names, ranges, and option labels come from the catalogs.
 Delay/mod `Time`/`Rate` accept a number (ms / Hz, Sync off) **or** a division string like `"1/8d"` (Sync on) — the sync byte is set automatically.
 Omit `chain_order` to get the device stock chain.
+Specify every audible knob: unspecified positions become 0.0, and several effects ship with Mix or Level at 0 by factory default — silent until you set them.

 ### Python API